Kesari-priya/Kesari-priya/README.md

 - 👋 Hi, I’m @Kesarwani_Priya
-- 👀 I’m hoping to blend my new found Data Analyst skills in extracting data from Databricks, Data Cleaning, Preparation and Analysis using Python, SQL and visualizing that data using any BI tool.
+- 👀 I’m hoping to blend my new found Data Analyst skills in extracting data from Databricks, Data Cleaning, Preparation and Analysis using Python, SQL and visualizing that data using BI tool.
 - 🌱 I’m currently learning Python and R to enhance my skills for Data Analysis.
 - 💞️ I’m looking to collaborate on data cleaning and analysis projects.
 - 📫 How to reach me ...